Stochov: Transport

 The D6 motorway from Prague to Karlovy Vary runs through the municipal territory.

 Stochov is located on the railway line Prague–Rakovník via Kladno.

 Sights

 According to legend, Saint Wenceslaus was born in Stochov and his grandmother Saint Ludmila then planted an oak tree to commemorate this event.
-The aged and half withered oak tree, estimated to be about 700–1,000 years old and called Saint Wenceslaus' Oak (Svatováclavský dub), is the main sight of the town, and is considered to be one of the oldest and most significant trees in the Czech Republic.
+The aged and half withered oak tree, estimated to be about 700–1,000 years old and called Svatováclavský dub ("Saint Wenceslaus' Oak"), is the main sight of the town, and is considered to be one of the oldest and most significant trees in the Czech Republic.

 A sandstone statue of St. Wenceslaus from 1887 stands in front of the oak tree.